Skip to content

 Replicas

-App service replicas is the number of an app service's container instances.
-Serverless app services can be easily scaled with the number of replicas for high availability and redundancy.
-Also, can be increased automatically if autoscaling enabled.
+App service replicas is the number of pods (container instances) deployed for the app service.
+Stateless app services can be easily scaled by increasing the number of replicas to handle increased load and for high availability and redundancy.
+Replicas can also be increased automatically if autoscaling enabled.
 Some stateful services support scalability with extra replicas, e.g. database server's read replicas.

 Here you can change links between app services.
 Usually they are set up in a stack but can also be overridden per app instance.